-- A: We are providing these materials to provide you with information regarding our offer to exchange outstanding shares of Revlon's Class A Common Stock that you currently hold for newly-issued shares of its Series A Preferred Stock. - Q: I appear to have received similar materials, dated August 10, 2009 recently.
-Why am I receiving these materials twice? - A: These materials amend and restate certain disclosure relating to our existing and ongoing offer to exchange outstanding shares of Revlon's Class A Common Stock that you currently hold for newly-issued shares of its Series A Preferred Stock.
-The economic terms and material conditions of the Exchange Offer have not changed. - Q: What if I already tendered my shares using the Letter of Transmittal I received on August 10, 2009? - A: Assuming that the shares were otherwise validly tendered, stockholders may use either the original letter of transmittal or the enclosed letter of transmittal, which is identical to the original letter of transmittal and we will accept shares upon the terms and subject to the conditions of the Exchange Offer.
-If you have already tendered your shares, you need not take any further action. - Q: How many shares of Class A Common Stock are sought to be tendered in the Exchange Offer?
-Is it a condition to the Exchange Offer? - A: We are offering to exchange all outstanding shares of Class A Common Stock.
-Although MacAndrews & Forbes has agreed that it will not be tendering its shares in the Exchange Offer, because it is participating in this transaction by other means, MacAndrews & Forbes has entered into the Senior Subordinated Term Loan Amendment and will contribute to Revlon \$3.71 of the agregate outstanding principal amount of the Senior Subordinated Term Loan for each share of Class A Common Stock tendered for exchange in the Exchange Offer, and not withdrawn, up to a maximum contribution of \$75 million of the agregate outstanding principal amount of the agregate outstanding principal amount of the Senior Subordinated Term Loan, and Revlon will issue to MacAndrews & Forbes one share of Class A Common Stock tendered for exchange, and not withdrawn, in the Exchange Offer.
+A: We are providing these materials to provide you with information regarding our offer to exchange outstanding shares of Revlon's Class A Common Stock that you currently hold for newly-issued shares of its Series A Preferred Stock.

+Q: How many shares of Class A Common Stock are sought to be tendered in the Exchange Offer?
+Is it a condition to the Exchange Offer?

+A: We are offering to exchange all outstanding shares of Class A Common Stock.
+Although MacAndrews & Forbes has agreed that it will not be tendering its shares in the Exchange Offer, because it is participating in this transaction by other means, MacAndrews & Forbes will enter into the Senior Subordinated Term Loan Amendment and contribute to Revlon \$3.71 of the aggregate outstanding principal amount of the Senior Subordinated Term Loan for each share of Class A Common Stock tendered for exchange in the Exchange Offer, and not withdrawn, up to a maximum contribution of \$75 million of the aggregate outstanding principal amount of the Senior Subordinated Term Loan, and Revlon will issue to MacAndrews & Forbes one share of Class A Common Stock for each share of Class A Common Stock tendered for exchange, and not withdrawn, in the Exchange Offer.